kLabUM/StormReactor/README.md

 Please raise an issue on the repository or reach out if you run into any issues installing or using the package.

-### Simple Example
+### Example 1

-Here is a simple example on how to use *StormReactor* for modeling a variety of water quality methods (e.g., gravity settling, CSTR, erosion) for two pollutants (e.g., TSS, nitrate) in several stormwater assets (e.g., basin, wetland, channel).
+Here is a simple example on how to use *StormReactor* for modeling a variety of water quality methods (e.g., gravity settling, erosion) for a pollutant (e.g., TSS) in several stormwater assets (e.g., basin, channel).
+This example covers all existing pollutant treatment and generation methods in *StormReactor* except a completely stirred tank reactor (CSTR).
+Please see the next example for modeling a CSTR.

 ```python
 # import packages